Core Concepts

 - What feedback explains the verdict?

-- Should this failure contribute to issue discovery?
+- Should this failure contribute to signal discovery?

-An issue is a recurring failure pattern discovered from failed scores.
-Instead of leaving failures as isolated examples, Latitude groups similar failures into named issues with examples, trends, affected users, lifecycle states, and linked evaluations.
-Issues help teams:- triage new and escalating production problems
+A signal is a recurring failure pattern Latitude tracks.
+Instead of leaving failures as isolated examples, Latitude groups similar failed scores into named signals with example traces, trends, affected users, lifecycle states, and linked evaluations.
+Signals created from negative human annotations are also called issues; the word is still used in that narrower context.
+Signals help teams:- triage new and escalating production problems

 - inspect representative traces for the failure pattern

-- decide whether a cluster is real, noise, resolved, or ignored
+- decide whether a pattern is real, noise, resolved, or ignored

 - generate evaluations that monitor the same failure mode on future traces